Your baby at 6-12 months

 - Continue talking and interacting using words to describe your actions.

-- If you are worried about any aspect of your baby’s development please don’t hesitate to speak to your health visitor.
+- If you're worried about any aspect of your baby’s development please don’t hesitate to speak to your health visitor.